 About

-I Can Be is a registered charity that introduces primary school aged children to the world of work, broadening their horizons and helping them to discover the breadth of opportunity around them.
+I Can Be is a registered charity that brings disadvantaged 7- and 8-year-old girls into the world of work, broadening their horizons and helping them to discover the breadth of opportunity around them.

-We choose where we work carefully, identifying where there is less likelihood that children will be exposed to a variety of jobs or visit neighbourhoods outside their own.
-We are currently focusing our programmes across Greater London, but do also work with a small number of schools in other parts of England.
+Within the UK, we are currently working in inner-city London.
+We choose the areas of Greater London we work in very carefully, identifying where there are high levels of disadvantage and there is less likelihood that children will be exposed to a variety of jobs or visit neighbourhoods outside their own.
+Alongside our main programme, we also run a small project for boys, ICB Boys.

 Who we are